This article addresses multiple security considerations when using Dapr in a distributed application including:

-Threat modeling is a process by which potential threats, such as structural vulnerabilities or the absence of appropriate safeguards, can be identified, enumerated, and mitigations can be prioritized.
+Threat modeling is a process by which potential threats, such as structural vulnerabilities or the absence of appropriate safeguards, can be identified and enumerated, and mitigations can be prioritized.
 The Dapr threat model is below.

-In February 2021, Dapr has gone through a 2nd security audit targetting it’s 1.0 release by Cure53.
+In February 2021, Dapr went through a 2nd security audit targeting it’s 1.0 release by Cure53.
 The test focused on the following:

 - Access control lists

 One high issue was detected and fixed during the test.
 As of February 16th 2021, Dapr has 0 criticals, 0 highs, 0 mediums, 2 lows, 2 infos.

 In June 2020, Dapr underwent a security audit from Cure53, a CNCF-approved cybersecurity firm.
 The test focused on the following: